joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 Here we can see explicit consideration for 2D grids, removing the need for iteration in the  $z$ dimension if we know that all values with $\Delta z \ne 1$ will be outside of the grid's bounds.
 This improves the efficiency of the overall Cluster Finding step in the 2D case while allowing us to still use mostly 3D code.

 We then proceed to test if the cell is connected.
+For this we assign each Cell Type  a *strength* to each cell type, $0$ for Insulators, $1$ for Standard Conductors, and $2$ for Super Conductors, and then use this to determine

+the [Taxicab Metric Function](https://en.wikipedia.org/wiki/Taxicab_geometry) to determine the "distance" between two positions, then

 This is done by assigning each cell in the neighbourhood a *signature*, based off the number of dimension in which it is offset from original cell.
 For example in the 2D case it would be,

 ```
 2 1 2